Usha Martin Q4 & FY26: Record EBITDA, Debt-Free Status, Growth Outlook

 | PAT (Continuing Operations): | INR 155 crore | — | — |

 During the quarter, the company executed a landmark Oceanmax project at its Ranchi facility, including the largest single reel rope production ever undertaken at that plant.
-Rope volume growth in Q4 was approximately 5%, with management noting that geopolitical disruptions in the Middle East impacted volumes by approximately 900 tons; excluding this impact, rope volume growth would have been approximately 8% for the quarter.
+While rope volume growth was approximately 5%, management noted that geopolitical disruptions in the Middle East impacted volumes by approximately 900 tons; excluding this impact, rope volume growth would have been approximately 8%.

 Capacity, Capex, and Growth Outlook